Department website: http://tarleton.edu/cadets

 Requirements for Admission

 All Military Science courses offered as part of the basic course are eligible for elective credit toward graduation.
 Course work consists of leadership development, time management, planning, physical fitness, life skills, self-confidence, and Army values.
-Tuition for the freshman courses (MLSC 1201 and 1202) and for the sophomore courses (MLSC 2301 and 2302) is reimbursed.
 Students do not incur any military service obligation for enrollment in the Basic Course.

 The two-year advanced course is selective and elective, in that any qualified student may apply for admission.
 The application requires the approval of the Professor of Military Science.
 Qualified students will have the following prerequisites for advance course enrollment: at least two years of college remaining; maintain a 2.0 or better grade point average; complete the basic course or qualify by prior military training; and are physically qualified.
-The advanced course leads to a commission as an officer in the United States Army Reserve or Regular Army and is pursued under a written agreement with the Department of the Army.
-Advanced-course contract students are paid approximately $9,000 for the two-year course, which includes attendance at the ROTC Leader Development and Assessment Course.
+The advanced course leads to a commission as an officer in the United States Army Reserve, Regular Army, or National Guard and is pursued under a written agreement with the Department of the Army.
+Advanced-course contract students are paid approximately $9,000 for the two-year course, which includes attendance at the ROTC Advanced Camp.

-Students transferring to or currently enrolled at Tarleton, who cannot complete the Basic Course prior to becoming academic juniors or graduate students with at least two years remaining, may qualify to enter the advanced course by successfully completing a four-week Leadership Seminar course, conducted each summer at Fort Knox, Kentucky.
+Students transferring to or currently enrolled at Tarleton, who cannot complete the Basic Course prior to becoming academic juniors or graduate students with at least two years remaining, may qualify to enter the advanced course by successfully completing a four-week Basic Course, conducted each summer at Fort Knox, Kentucky.
 Academic credit, travel, and pay are granted to students attending the course.
 Submit applications for course attendance to the Department of Military Science by April 15.

 Credit for Previous Military Training